Soimuen11/PPM/readme.md

 **Disclaimers:**

-+ This program is not finished, only use it at your own risks.
++ This program is still being tested, only use it at your own risks.
-+ The installer script has not yet been tested.
 + This is mainly a CLI utility.
 For efficiency purposes, I recommend having a keybinding for the **ppm dmenu** command in your Tiling Window Manager configuration.